Paiiss/bot-wa/README.md

 ---

-> I will develop this bot and make it public on my github, I hope that the Paiiss and lolhuman watermarks don't disappear if you use this repository.
-(Open source with conditions)
+> I will develop this bot and publish it on my github, I hope the Paiiss and lolhuman watermarks won't go away if you use this repository.

 ### Example